eberhab/m20/emulation_with_retroarch_retropie.md

 	"-cfg_directory <RetroArch>/roms/m20/cfg/<game>/"

 The syntax of the m20.cfg system config file inside this folder is identical to the controller config and can be edited both in-game or with a text editor.
-Two examples are provided in the example file.

 # RetroArch on Android